 Both studies focused heavily on the future of the Ports of Auckland and the issues surrounding when and to where it should move.
-Neither study, with their limited scopes, considered the wider supply chain or the flow-on national impacts of moving the port.
+Neither study, with their limited scopes, considered the wider supply chain or the flowon national impacts of moving the port.
 A key takeaway of the UNISCS process was how difficult it is to deal with individual parts of the system, such as ports, in isolation of each other.

 Given the complex, interconnected nature of the freight and supply chain system, decisions of this magnitude will have to be considered within a broader set of decisions to make up an effective freight and supply chain network.
-This is where a national freight and supply chain strategy is useful as it gives us the opportunity to take a system-wide holistic view of our supply chain to understand the impacts of such decisions.
+This is where a national freight and supply chain strategy is useful as it gives us the opportunity to take a system-wide, holistic view of our supply chain to understand the impacts of such decisions.

-The government is committed to an evidence-based collaborative process with stakeholders to agree on the future of the Upper North Island ports.
-The broader strategic direction provided by this freight and supply chain strategy will inform how this work is progressed, which the government intends to do in its current term.
+The Government is committed to an evidencebased and constructive process with stakeholders to support decision-making on the future of the upper North Island ports.
+The broader strategic direction provided by this freight and supply chain strategy will inform how this work is progressed, which the Government intends to do in its current term.